Julian-Robinson/blog/source/_posts/Blazor-Not-Just-Another-Client-Side-Framework.md

 ---
-title:  Blazor - not just another client side framework.
+title:  Blazor - Not just another client side framework.
 tags:
 - Blazor
+- First Look
 category:
 - .NET
 description: An initial look at the new experimental Blazor framework for running .NET on the client.